ssucharitdas/appconnect-ios/README.md

 ## AppConnectSwift

 AppConnectSwift is an example iOS app, written in Swift, that showcases proper usage of the AppConnect SDK.
-The functionality of AppConnect is contained within a library called Babbage, an homage to the [father of the computer](https://en.wikipedia.org/wiki/Charles_Babbage).
+The functionality of AppConnect is contained within a library called Babbage.

 ### Prequesites